 Rescue phototherapy and phototherapy in transport for severe unconjugated hyperbilirubinemia

-In a retrospective study over an 11-year period of 147 neonates with severe unconjugated hyperbilirubinemia at risk of requiring exchange transfusion who were being transported for treatment, those who received phototherapy during transport (n = 104) were less likely to require exchange transfusion (19.2%) than neonates who did not receive phototherapy during transport (n = 43).
+In a retrospective study over an 11-year period of 147 neonates with severe unconjugated hyperbilirubinemia at risk of requiring exchange transfusion who were being transported for treatment, those who received phototherapy during transport (n=104) were less likely to require exchange transfusion (19.2% vs. 34.9%) than neonates who did not receive phototherapy during transport (n=43).
 Moreover, although it did not reach statistical significance, the group that received phototherapy during transport also had an increased reduction in serum bilirubin levels from before to after transport compared to the group that did not receive phototherapy during transport.

 Use drugs that displace bilirubin, such as sulfa, salicylates, furosemide, ampicillin, and ceftriaxone, with caution (or completely avoid).